microsoft/r-server-fraud-detection/_includes/typicalintro.md

 Fraud detection is one of the earliest industrial applications of data mining and machine learning.This solution enables data scientists to easily build and deploy an online transaction fraud detection solution.

-Fraud detection is typically handled as a binary classification problem, but the class population is unbalanced because instances of fraud are usually very rare compared to the overall volume of transactions.
-Moreover, when fraudulent transactions are discovered, the business typically takes measures to block the accounts from transacting to prevent further losses.
-Therefore, model performance is measured by using account-level metrics, which will be discussed in detail later.